 The downside to in-home care is that it may be intrusive or annoying for other in-home family members or relatives.
 Depending on the level of care needed, the cost of home care varies widely.
 Often, in-home care personnel are paid per hour, with a price range depending on the type of care provided.

-In conclusion, the most important advantages for assisted living are the 24-hour support and supervision.
+The most important advantage for assisted living is the 24-hour support and supervision.
 Facilities are built to provide safety for your loved one, nutritional meals, fitness programs, around the clock housekeeping, and laundry.
-Group Homes around Phoenix and throughout Arizona provide an even higher level of care.
+Group homes around Phoenix and throughout Arizona provide an even higher level of care.
+Although assisted living seems expensive, when you factor in how many hours of care you are receiving for the price, it becomes more affordable than in-home care.

 On the other hand, in-home care allows someone to stay with their family in an environment they are comfortable with.
 In-home care also lets seniors maintain independence and control over their routine.
 In-home care, however, has higher costs and can be cumbersome for other family members who are not receiving care.
 Another negative of in-home care is that the in-home personnel are not usually there 24/7.
 The care is limited since hours are designated by the agency.
 Assisted living has staff available around the clock.
 The cons for assisted living are the separation from home and family (which can cause stress, anxiety, or loneliness) as well as the lack of independence and lack of control over their routine.

 You and your loved one should do research on what method of care would be best for your family and your aging loved one.
-Give us a call today or submit your information and we will perform a free assessment regarding your situation.
+If you are unsure where to start, give us a call today or submit your information and we will perform a free assessment regarding your situation.